gvwilson/thirdbit/src/fiction/cloudherd/index.md

 And how in the saints' names did a bunch of rebel soldiers wind up *here*?"
 She kissed the old man on his grizzled cheek and sat on the other stool.

-For a moment all Grappa Gas could think of was how alike mother and daughter were.
+For a moment all Grappa Gas could think was how alike mother and daughter were.
 Noxy's hair was brown and wavy like her father's had been instead of straight and black like her mother's, and her nose sharper than was common among the mountain-born, but they had the same strong wills and quick minds.
 When Indy had turned ten,
-he had predicted that she would be reeve before she was thirty.
+he had predicted that she would be reeve before she was forty.
 *Better start telling everyone that Noxy's going to beat that,* he thought.

-He slurped his chai,
-cradling the warm mug in his hands.
+He cracked a knuckle.
 "The sergeant said that they were posted on the border with Chaghan.
-There's been heavy snow this winter, so they were stuck in their barracks most of the time and got to talking, and…" He shrugged.
+The snow was heavy this winter, so they were stuck in their barracks most of the time and got to talking, and…"

+He shrugged.
 "One thing led to another, I guess.
 By the time the snow had melted enough that they can get on the road,